looker-open-source/looker-query-insights/query-insights-extension/README.md

    Great!
 Your extension is now running and serving the JavaScript at https://localhost:8080/bundle.js.

+## 3. Looker Extension LookML Project Setup

-6. Now log in to Looker and create a new project or use an existing project.
+1. Now log in to Looker and create a new project or use an existing project.

    This is found under **Develop** => **Manage LookML Projects** => **New LookML Project**.